M66B/NetGuard/README.md

 Devices / ROMs with a broken VPN implementation:

-* Samsung Galaxy A5 / Android 5.0.2, [reported on Github](https://github.com/M66B/NetGuard/issues/20) (all traffic blocked)
+* Samsung™ Galaxy A5 / Android 5.0.2, [reported on Github](https://github.com/M66B/NetGuard/issues/20) (all traffic blocked)
-* Asus ZenFone 2 / Android 5.0.2/5.1.1, [reported on XDA](http://forum.xda-developers.com/showpost.php?p=63619542&postcount=121) (all traffic blocked)
+* Asus™ ZenFone 2 / Android 5.0.2/5.1.1, [reported on XDA](http://forum.xda-developers.com/showpost.php?p=63619542&postcount=121) (all traffic blocked)
-* Lenovo YOGA Tablet Pro-1380L/Yoga Tablet 2 Pro 5.0.1, [reported on XDA](http://forum.xda-developers.com/showpost.php?p=63784102&postcount=278) (all traffic blocked)
+* Lenovo™ Yoga Tablet Pro-1380L / Yoga Tablet 2 Pro / Android 5.0.1, [reported on XDA](http://forum.xda-developers.com/showpost.php?p=63784102&postcount=278) (all traffic blocked)
+* Xperia™ M4 Aqua Dual / Android 5.0 (reported in the Play store) (all traffic blocked)

+Unfortunately this cannot be worked around.

 NetGuard will crash when the package *com.android.vpndialogs* has been removed or otherwise is unavailable.
+Unfortunately this cannot be worked around.

 Tethering will not work when NetGuard is enabled due to a bug in Android ([issue](https://github.com/M66B/NetGuard/issues/42)).
+Unfortunately this cannot be worked around.

 [Greenifying](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) NetGuard will result in rules not being applied when connectivity changes from WiFi/mobile, screen on/off, and roaming/not roaming.